-All Senior Projects must be based in research.
-Creative elements are possible, but these must be accompanied by substantial research.
+Senior Projects centered on Social Inquiry are based in research.
+Creative elements are possible, but these should be accompanied by substantial research.
 The goal of research projects is to engage with an existing literature in the field of Social Inquiry in relation to a specific question or set of questions.
-Projects must therefore comprise the following parts:
+Such projects should therefore comprise the following parts: